 1. Hybridization temperature not optimal Temperatures of 42°C for DNA probes and 68°C for RNA probes usu- ally give excellent results in ULTRAhyb Buffer; however, hybridization conditions that are substantially above or below the optimum for a given probe can lead to reduced signals.
 This is most often encountered with probes having unusually high GC or AT content, probes that have a high degree of mismatch with the target, or oligonucleotide probes.
 Hybridization conditions for these probes may be best determined empirically.
 See section V.D.
-Determining Optimum Hybridization Temperature on page 32, for more information.
+Determining Optimum Hybridization Temperature on page 34, for more information.
 2. Probe degraded Use radiolabeled probes quickly.
 The high specific activity probes used in Northerns degrade rapidly due to autoradiolysis, resulting in low sig- nal and/or high background.
 Make sure nonisotopically labeled probes have not been degraded by nuclease contamination.
-3. Probe specific activity too low The specific activity of the probe should be at least $10^8$ cpm/μg and preferably greater than $10^9$ cpm/μg.
+3. Probe specific activity too low The specific activity of the probe should be at least 10^8 cpm/μg and preferably greater than 10^9 cpm/μg.
 If using end-labeled oligonucle- otide probes, switch to a more sensitive probe type such as internally labeled, longer probes.

-4. Probe concentration too low Calculate cpm (radiolabeled probes) or concentration by $A{260}$ (nonisotopic probes) after removal of unincorporated nucleotides.
-Use $10^6$ cpm/mL for radiolabeled probes, 1 pM for nonisotopically labeled DNA probes, and 0.1 nM for nonisotopically labeled RNA probes.
-5. Procedural Problems a.
-Incomplete denaturation of double-stranded probes Double-stranded probes that are not denatured usually yield little to no hybridization signal.
+4. Probe concentration too low Calculate cpm (radiolabeled probes) or concentration by A260 (nonisotopic probes) after removal of unincorporated nucleotides.
+Use 106 cpm/mL for radiolabeled probes, 1 pM for nonisotopically labeled DNA probes, and 0.1 nM for nonisotopically labeled RNA probes.

+5. Procedural Problems

+a.
+Incomplete denaturation of double-stranded probes

+Double-stranded probes that are not denatured usually yield little to no hybridization signal.
 If the probe is only partially denatured, the effective probe concentration will be reduced.
-Instructions for dena- turation of probes is found in section II.F.3 on page 14. b.
+Instructions for denaturation of probes is found in section ILF.3 on page 15.

+- b.
 Sub-optimal transfer of RNA to membrane See section IV.C.
+Problems During Transfer on page 23. - c.
+Samples improperly stained with ethidium bromide Use no more than 10 μg/mL ethidium bromide in Formaldehyde Load Dye. - d.
+Inadequate RNA crosslinking/Over-exposure to UV light e.
+Transfer too long/too short f.
+Incompatible membrane

-Problems During Transfer on page 22. c.
-Inadequate RNA crosslinking/Over-exposure to UV light Be sure to follow recommendations for crosslinking of RNA to the membrane.
-If an uncalibrated handheld UV source or transillumina- tor is being used for UV crosslinking, do the pilot experiment for cal- ibrating UV sources (Ambion Technical Bulletin #169).
+Be sure to follow recommendations for crosslinking of RNA to the membrane.
+If an uncalibrated handheld UV source or transilluminator is being used for UV crosslinking, do the pilot experiment for calibrating UV sources (Ambion Technical Bulletin #169).
 Minimize exposure to UV light during UV shadowing.